-Dean B. Livingston Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Dean B. Livingston Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
 Preference will be given to students who are residents of South Carolina.
+Candidates must maintain a cumulative GPA of 2.75 in order to keep the scholarship.
+Grades will be reviewed at the end of the fall semester.